ektrah/nsec/docs/api/nsec.cryptography.incrementalsignature.md

 ## Static Methods

-### Initialize(SignatureAlgorithm2, out IncrementalSignature)
+### Initialize(Key, out IncrementalSignature)

-Initializes the [[IncrementalSignature|IncrementalSignature Struct]] state with the specified signature algorithm.
+Initializes the [[IncrementalSignature|IncrementalSignature Struct]] state with the specified private key.

     public static void Initialize(
-        SignatureAlgorithm2 algorithm,
         Key privateKey,
         out IncrementalSignature state)

 #### Parameters

-algorithm
-: The signature algorithm to use for computing the signature.

 privateKey
-: The key used to sign the data.
+: The private key to use for computing the signature.

 state
 : When this method returns, contains the initialized state.